How the Royals Spent the First Week of Vancouver 2010

 Crown Prince Haakon was meant to be accompanied by his wife, Crown Princess Mette-Marit, to Vancouver.
 The Princess however suffered a neck injury in the week leading up to the Games and has withdrawn from three weeks’ worth of engagements on doctors orders.
 Haakon’s parents, King Harald V and Queen Sonja, will be taking over the Norwegian cheer squad on February 20th, when they arrive in Canada.

-Tagged Albert II of Monaco, Constantine II, Crown Prince Frederik, Crown Prince Haakon, Crown Princess Mary, Infanta Pilar, International Olympic Committee, King Willem-Alexander, Olympic Games, Prince Hubertus, Princess Charlène, Queen Anne-Marie, Queen Máxima, Sport, The Princess Royal, Vancouver 2010.
+Tagged Albert II of Monaco, Constantine II of Greece, Crown Prince Frederik of Denmark, Crown Prince Haakon of Norway, Crown Princess Mary of Denmark, Infanta Pilar Duchess of Badajoz, International Olympic Committee, King Willem-Alexander of The Netherlands, Olympic Games, Prince Hubertus of Hohenlohe-Langenburg, Princess Charlène of Monaco, Queen Anne-Marie of Greece, Queen Máxima of the Netherlands, Sport, The Princess Royal, Vancouver 2010.